ublue-os/website/docs/CONTRIBUTING.md

 #### On the developer host

-- Add and entry for the container registry to your `/etc/hosts` file
+- Add an entry for the container registry to your `/etc/hosts` file

    ```ini
    # Container registry